Ángel Cristo

-Ángel Papadopoulos Dordi (17 October 1944 in Huelva – 4 May 2010 in Madrid) was a Spanish circus performer.
+Ángel Papadopoulos Dordi (17 October 1944 in Huelva – 4 May 2010 in Madrid) was a Spanish circus performer as lion tamer.

+In 1980 he married Spanish film and television actress Bárbara Rey with whom he had two children, Ángel Cristo Jr. (1981) and Sofía Cristo (1983).
+They worked together in his circus in different shows.
+He was a drunk and abusive towards Bárbara.
+They divorced in 1988.

 On 3 May 2010 he was admitted to the University Hospital of Alcorcón after suffering multiple cardiac arrests.
 He died on 4 May as a result of a final heart attack.